huggingface/candle/README.md

 - [StarCoder](./candle-examples/examples/bigcode/): LLM specialized to code
   generation.
 - [Stable Diffusion](./candle-examples/examples/stable-diffusion/): text to
-  image generative model, yet to be optimized.
+  image generative model.
+- [DINOv2](./candle-examples/examples/dinov2/): computer vision model trained
+  using self-supervision (can be used for imagenet classification, depth evaluation, segmentation).

 Run them using the following commands:
 ```